A Discourse Theoretical Approach to Sovereign Debt Restructuring: Towards a Democratic Financial Order

 - German Law Journal, Vol. 17, issue 5, pp. 705-906.

 - Financial Institutions

-In this paper, we study the role of law for squaring democracy with a market-based financial order.
-We approach this issue on the basis of Jürgen Habermas’ discourse theoretical understanding of the role of law in the welfare state.
-Accordingly, law needs to be enforceable; law-making and law-application need to be institutionally separated; and public law needs to be distinguishable from private law.
+This Article studies the role of law for aligning democracy with a market-based financial order.
+Jürgen Habermas’s discourse theoretical understanding of the role of law in the welfare state establishes a structure for exploring this issue.
+According to this approach, law needs to be enforceable, law-making and law-application need to be institutionally separated, and public law needs to be distinguishable from private law.
 The contemporary practice of sovereign debt restructuring reveals some empirical and normative challenges to this understanding of the law.
-These findings inform our proposals for conceptual and institutional improvements that might lead to a more harmonious relation between democracy and financial order.
-In particular, we argue that a discourse theoretical understanding should tap on the legitimating potential of existing transnational discourses that are characterized by cross-border cleavages in public discourse.
+Based on these findings, this Article proposes several conceptual and institutional improvements that might lead to a more stable relationship between democracy and financial order.
+In particular, we argue that sovereign debt restructuring should tap the legitimating potential of existing transnational discourses that are characterized by cross-border cleavages in public discourse.

 - Link to the publication